 Not only does chlorine bleach sanitise, it also removes stains, but this depends on the concentration you use.
 The concentration of the chlorine bleach is the key factor between removing minor stains, major stains, or oxidising ammonia or sanitising against certain pathogens.

 Why can’t I see this information?
 It says I have to become a subscriber, what does that mean?

 The Clean Cloth Nappies Facebook group and website have been provided free of charge by our dedicated admin team.
-However, if Clean Cloth Nappies is to stay viable in the future, we need to raise income to cover our costs, which include website updates, and behind the scenes work that keeps the group running (like this new Sanitisation advice).
-This is why we started a Website Subscription service which includes access to our Sanitisation advice, Detergent Index and customisable Wash Routine template.
-For more info see this post.
-For full instructions for the Sanitise pages please subscribe to become a Clean Cloth Nappies Website Member, the cost is AUD$5/month or AUD$30/year.
+However, if Clean Cloth Nappies is to stay viable in the future, we need to income to cover costs, which include website updates, and behind the scenes work that keeps the group running (like this new Sanitisation advice).
+This is why we started a Website Subscription service.
+For full instructions for the Sanitise pages please subscribe to become a Clean Cloth Nappies Website Member.

 Please don’t share or screenshot this information, it is unfair to the people who support us and have paid for a website subscription, it breaches the Terms of Service of the website, the membership and group rules.

 Sanitisation oxidises (removes) ammonia and kills off any problematic microbes.
 Ammonia and urine go hand in hand, you can’t avoid it occurring, but you can prevent it from causing problems by washing your nappies well.
 But sometimes for one reason or another, it’s just not that easy to wash your nappies well.
 They get stinky, get stains, mould spots, or your child develops a nappy rash, redness or gets sick.
 Maybe you’ve purchased them second hand, or you’ve used a less than great detergent, for these reason you need to sanitise.